The harbour has been of enormous importance to Watchet from pre-history through to its current usage primarily as a modern marina.

 - Around 1860 sailing ships were mainly replaced by steamships.
 Pleasure boats continue to this day with occasional summer cruises on the Balmoral or Waverley.
 It is believed that the Waverley is the oldest seagoing paddle steamer in the world.

 - In 2001 a new commercial marina was built, dividing the harbour into outer and inner areas.
-The marina has a capacity for 250 yachts and gives Watchet a picturesque pleasure-seeking vibe.
+The marina has a capacity for 250 yachts and adds to Watchet’s unique charm.
 If you are interested in bringing your boat here go to www.watchetmarina.com

 Things to do: